-- the anticipated maturity dates of our receivables and investments and the weighted average yield for each range of maturities as offune 30, 2019, - the term of our leases and a schedule of our future minimum rental income under our land lease agreements as offune 30, 2019, - the credit quality of our Portfolio, and - the receivables on non-accrual status.
+- the anticipated maturity dates of our receivables and investments and the weighted average yield for each range of maturities as of September 30, 2019.

+- the term of our leases and a schedule of our future minimum rental income under our land lease agreements as ofSeptember 30, 2019.

+- the credit quality of our Portfolio,

+and

+- the receivables on non-accrual status.